Joshua's Installation as Head of the Nation

 The Book of Joshua opens with his elevation to leadership after the death of Moses.
 Joshua has just seen how fervently the people admired and loved their deliverer from Egypt.
 Their mourning for him continued thirty days (Deut.
 34:8).
 Although mourning in the Middle East is always expressed by wailing and weeping, their sorrow had an intensity beyond what was merely customary, because they keenly felt the loss.
 Most of the Israelites had been born in the wilderness and had known no other leader.
 Those who now resented him were few, since God had, through many judgments, purged out the rebels.

 As soon as the mourning for Moses was finished, God spoke to Joshua and instructed him to lead the nation (Josh.
 1:1-9).
 Joshua recognized that to step forward and take up the reins except under God’s immediate direction would have been presumptuous.
 Although he had long been the designated successor, it still remained God’s prerogative to guide the transition and formally confer authority upon Joshua.
 The speech we read in these verses is Joshua’s coronation, as it were—his formal installation as the new head of the nation.

 Admonition to Be Courageous

 Three times in His commissioning of Joshua, God admonished him to have courage.
 The first time He was referring to the courage necessary to complete the task of conquering the land and dividing it among the tribes (v.
 6).
 The second time He was referring to the courage required to keep the law of Moses, disregarding all the pressures to compromise (v.
 7).
 He would have to maintain the law even when he saw advantages in sidestepping it—advantages in terms of his own convenience or popularity.
-The third time God spoke of courage, He emphasized the message He was communicating by twice rewording and repeating it (v.
-9).
+The third time God spoke of courage, He was referring to it as the remedy for fear (v.
+9), and He emphasized His command to be fearless by twice rewording and repeating it.